 Companies are accelerating EHS software adoption to transform their approach to managing and improving environmental and social governance (ESG) and health and safety in the workplace.

-Traditionally, environmental, health, safety and compliance management processes were handled using endless spreadsheets, paper documents and emails.
+Traditionally, EHS management were handled using endless spreadsheets, paper documents and emails.
 While some companies still use these time-consuming methods, more and more organisations are switching to EHS software.
-Simply, to standardise and simplify EHS management to maintain a health and safety conscious culture.
+Simply, to standardise and simplify health and safety management to maintain a health and safety conscious culture.

 What is EHS software?

-EHS software is a digital tool that provides organisations with a centralised platform to handle all EH&S management activities in a single system.
+EHS software is a digital tool that provides organisations with a centralised platform to handle all health and safety activities in a single system.

 By using software, companies can provide employee’s with a platform where they can all collaborate effectively, complete their EHS tasks and capture critical information in a standard way.
 All the while, they gain complete visibility into these processes from start-to-finish.